An Official Website of the Commonwealth of Kentucky

 Tax credits have proven to be one of the nation's most successful and cost-effective community revitalization tools - creating jobs, leveraging private investment, enhancing property values, and returning underutilized properties to tax rolls.
 This widely recognized program has been instrumental in preserving the historic places that give our cities, towns, and communities their special character.

-In 2018, this agency received 115 applications for the Kentucky preservation tax credit from 20 counties; 111 of these were approved pending completion of the work.
-These approved projects represent $106,128,944 in proposed private investment in rehabilitation.
+In 2019, KHC received a record number of 152 applications for the Kentucky preservation tax credit from 24 counties; 71 for residential, 70 for commercial, and 11 nonprofit.
+Of these, 117 were approved pending completion of the work, representing $114 million in proposed private investment in rehabilitation.

 To qualify for a state or federal rehab tax credit, a building must be listed in (or in some cases determined eligible for) the National Register of Historic Places, or located in a National Register district.
 Administered by the NPS, an agency of the U.S. Department of the Interior, the National Register is the nation’s official list of historic and archaeological resources deemed worthy of preservation.
 Listing can be applied to buildings, objects, structures, districts and archaeological sites that may be significant in the areas of architecture, engineering, American history or culture, or possess a special role in the development of our country.